luapower/website/www/md/build-scripts.md

 ---
 title:    build scripts
-tagline:  how to write simple build scripts
+tagline:  how to write build scripts
 ---

 The build scripts assume the [luapower toolchain][building].